 Civic engagement is at the heart of what we do.
 Whether through academic coursework and programs (such as our new Community-Connected Learning course or the Privilege & Poverty Academic Cluster), student service organizations, independent projects or community partnerships, CCE can help you explore community-connected learning and leadership.

-For Fall 2020, we are excited to launch our new experiential learning course: INTD 0121 - Community-Connected Learning.
+In Fall 2020, we launched our new experiential learning course: INTD 0121 - Community-Connected Learning.
 In this course, you will pair your community engagement with academic coursework and reflection.
 You’ll get to develop social-issue knowledge, collaborative skills, and civic identity that complements your new or existing community partnership experiences!
 Learn more on our Community-Connected Learning Course page.

 CCE supports a range of ways to learn and work in community context.
 Below you’ll find examples of ways past students have gotten involved with the community.